The Ultimate Guide to Museums in Charlotte

 Gaston County Museum

-Area: Dallas, NC
+Area: Dallas, N.C.

 Learn about Gaston County’s history during its textile years through exhibits that include 19th-century hotel rooms, North Carolina's largest collection of horse-drawn vehicles and—most impressively—one of Thomas Edison’s original electric generators.